54 community members found.

 Rhodri Davies is Head of Policy at Charities Aid Foundation (CAF) and author of Public Good by Private Means, a book on the history of British philanthropy published in 2016.
 Davies leads Giving Thought, CAF’s think tank focusing on current and future issues affecting philanthropy and civil society.

-Chris Delatorre is a consultant working at the nexus of science, technology, and philanthropy communications, helping communities of practice and teams of all sizes to collaborate better.
-Chris joined Digital Impact as editor in 2018, after being involved with the community in various capacities since 2013, when it was Markets For Good.
-At George Mason University’s Center for the Advancement of Public Health, he managed editorial for COMPASS, a multimedia resource that earned a model program award from the US Department of Education.
-As the managing editor of WINGS, Chris launched a communications program for a network of 20,000 organizations in 40 countries.
-At TechSoup, he led a team of experts to position the forum as a global resource, as well as a content partner for brands like Microsoft, Adobe, Cisco, and Box.
-Chris has worked with the United Nations to promote social good worldwide, and has contributed to a range of leading-edge publications and communities, including Singularity Hub and Vogue Italia.
+Chris Delatorre is the host of Digital Impact 4Q4, a rapid-fire podcast that answers the who, what, why, and what next for emerging trends in social sector data.
+He joined Digital Impact as editor in 2018 and is leading the relaunch of the Digital Impact community.
+Chris is a communications consultant at the nexus of science, technology, and philanthropy, working with organizations and communities of practice to innovate, collaborate, and advance a shared vision of sustainability and equity for a more just and abundant future.
+At George Mason University, Chris managed editorial for a multimedia resource that earned a model program award from the US Department of Education.
+At WINGS, a global information broker, Chris launched a comms program for a network of 20K organizations in 40 countries.
+At TechSoup, he led a team of experts to position the forum as a global resource, as well as a content partner for brands like Microsoft, Adobe, and Box.
+Chris has contributed to a range of leading-edge publications, including Singularity Hub and Vogue, and worked with the United Nations to promote social good worldwide.

 As a policy analyst, Natasha works on data privacy, surveillance, and cybersecurity issues.
 She is focused on making sure that digital decision-making and surveillance systems promote social justice, civil liberties, and equality.
 During law school, Natasha worked as a legal intern for the Electronic Frontier Foundation, the Electronic Privacy Information Center, and the ACLU’s Speech, Privacy, and Technology Project.
 Natasha holds a J.D. from the University of North Carolina School of Law, where she served on the North Carolina Law Review Board of Editors, and an M.A. in Mass Communication from the UNC School of Media and Journalism.